Mattia Perin

-Mattia Perin (/it/; born 10 November 1992) is an Italian professional footballer who plays as a goalkeeper for club Juventus.
+Mattia Perin (/it/; born 10 November 1992) is an Italian professional footballer who plays as a goalkeeper for club Palermo.

 Perin began his career with Genoa in 2010, and, aside from two season-long loan spells with Padova in 2011–12, and Pescara in 2012–13, he then remained there until the summer of 2018, during which he was sold to Juventus.
 He won the league title with the club during the 2018–19 season, although he primarily served as a back-up.
 At international level, he was an unused member of the Italy national team that took part at the 2014 FIFA World Cup, and made his senior debut later that year.

 Club career

 Genoa

 Born in Latina and a product of the Genoa youth system, Perin was promoted to first team squad in January 2010, as a third-choice goalkeeper, and received the 88 jersey.
-He appeared on the bench in the matches against Grosseto (20 October 2010), Vicenza (24 November), Inter (12 January 2011) and Lazio (14 May).
 He made his professional and Serie A debut on 22 May 2011, playing as a starter in the 3–2 home victory against Cesena.

-In July 2011, he was loaned to Serie B club Padova.
-He made his Serie B debut on 1 October 2011, playing as a starter in the away match won 4–2 against Empoli.

-In the 2012 summer, he was loaned to Pescara, newly promoted in Serie A, obtaining 29 league appearances at the end of the season.

-On 8 January 2017, Perin tore the anterior cruciate ligament in his right knee in a 1–0 home defeat to Roma, ruling him out for the remainder of the 2016–17 season.
+In July 2011, Perin moved to Serie B club Padova on loan.
+He made his Serie B debut on 1 October, playing as a starter in the away match in a 4–2 victory against Empoli.
+On 8 January 2017, Perin suffered anterior cruciate ligament in his right knee in a 1–0 home defeat against Roma, ruling him out for the remainder of the 2016–17 season.